 The primary reason businesses are not salable is that business owners fail to plan for the sale.
 Unrealistic valuation, customer concentration and poor accounting are common obstacles.

-Sale of a home-based business is a challenging task for the owners.
-Read what to consider when preparing for sale and selling a single-person business.
+Sale of a home-based business is a challenging task for the owner.
+Read what to consider when your intention is to prepare single-person business for sale.

 Selling an independent pharmacy business is similar to selling any other company, but there are some additional wrinkles associated with this kind of sale.

-Selling a company is not an easy decision to make, you'll need to take several critical steps to prepare yourself and your business for sale.
+Selling a company is not an easy decision to make - you'll need to take several critical steps to plan and prepare your business for sale.

 Thinking of selling your business?
-Are you ready, and is your business prepared?
-Here is a comprehensive checklist to keep your reasons and motivation to sell well organized.
+Are you ready, and is your business well prepared?
+Here is a checklist to keep your reasons and motivation to sell well organized.

 A how-to guide on valuing and selling a web-based, internet business.
 Factors that will influence the worth of your website.
 Steps of the overall online business-for-sale process addressed.